 When we have prayed over every wart, pimple, and problem of people both known and unknown, have we really ministered to them?
 Have we done what God would have us to do for them?
 Is this the essence of what the church is to be about?

 Curiously, there’s nothing in the New Testament to sanction the fervor we display in praying over every sniffle and sneeze.
 We pray that people will be healed.
 We pray that their diagnosis is wrong.
 We pray that they won’t get any worse.
 We pray that the medicine, procedure, treatment, surgery will be effective.
 We explain the situation in detail (sometimes way too much detail).
 Then we explain to God once again in our prayer as though He didn’t hear it the first time.
 Could this not be done in a better (less tedious) manner?
 Where does all of this come from anyway?
 Is it effective ministry or does it simply cater to an immediate need?
-Is it possible perhaps that our whole approach has shaped by our desire to provide what people ask for rather than lead them?
+Is it possible perhaps that our whole approach has been shaped by our desire to provide what people ask for rather than lead them?
 Have our prayers just become consumer responses?

 We need people who know how to lead in prayer.
 Note I didn’t say lead prayer—we have plenty who are capable of that.
 No, we need people who can lead in prayer.
 We need people who can see beyond the warts, pimples, and problems we’re incessantly called to pray for and lead us in praying for God’s will in our lives.
 We need people who can lead us in recognizing that it may be God’s will for us to suffer with (fill in the blank) and maybe, just maybe, we should pray that God will help us bear it rather than heal us from it.